High School Engineering Summer Internship

 - Student must be entering their junior or senior year of high school.

-- Students must live within commuting distance of Draper’s Cambridge, MA facility.
+- Students must live within commuting distance of Draper’s Cambridge, MA facility for Projects A, B, and C, or within commuting distance of Draper's Reston, VA facility for Project D.

 - Students must be U.S. citizens or green card holders.